Rain, road flooding as Tropical Storm Cristobal draws closer

-NEW ORLEANS (AP) — Rain pounded the U.S. Gulf Coast on Sunday ahead of the arrival of Tropical Storm Cristobal, which has already spawned a tornado in Florida.
+NEW ORLEANS (AP) — Rain pounded the U.S. Gulf Coast on Sunday ahead of the arrival of Tropical Storm Cristobal, which has already spawned a tornado in Florida and threatened more twisters along with high winds and storm surge.

 Roads flooded in coastal Louisiana and Mississippi, and thousands were without power even before the the storm made landfall.
 It was expected to arrive on U.S. soil late Sunday, though it was not expected to grow into a hurricane.